 Marine Protected Areas (MPAs)

-The establishment of MPAs plays a crucial role in preserving biodiversity and mitigating the effects of climate change.
+However, the establishment of MPAs plays a important role in preserving biodiversity and mitigating the effects of climate change.
 By restricting certain activities in these areas, marine ecosystems can regenerate and thrive, supporting sustainable fishing practices and ecotourism.

 Pollution Control Measures